12/08/2016 — by Preservation Maryland

 As Marylanders rush around this time of year to find the perfect presents and treats, it’s important to remember the scores of wonderful Maryland-made products that can make the ideal gift.

 The following is a curated list of resources for Maryland preservationists.
 It includes studies, reports, one-pagers and information relevant to the work of preservation.

-This report by the office of Senator Kirsten Gillibrand (D-NY) offers a glimpse into the world of preservation funding and suggests opportunities for organizations looking to take advantage of incentives and grants.
-A Guide to Historic Preservation, Arts & Cultural Institutions, & Tourism Funding Opportunities and Incentives How to Navigate the Funding Process.
-From the office of U.S. Senator Kirsten E. Gillibrand.
-(2015)
+This report by the office of Senator Kirsten Gillibrand (D-NY) offers a glimpse into the world of preservation funding and suggests opportunities for organizations looking to take advantage of incentives and grants: A Guide to Historic Preservation, Arts & Cultural Institutions, & Tourism Funding Opportunities and Incentives: How to Navigate the Funding Process (2015)

 Program Open Spaces has preserved more land in Maryland than any other program – and has put nearly every Marylander within 15 minutes of publically accessible parkland or public open space.
-Learn more about why this program matters.
-The Case for Open Space in Maryland, prepared by the Partners for Open Space.
-(2014)
+Learn more about why this program matters: The Case for Open Space in Maryland (2014)

 Whether a project requires a restoration carpenter, skilled bricklayer or talented mason, the Maryland Association of Historic District Commissions hosts an excellent, updated contractor database.